Configuring Institutional File Systems (SMB/SFTP/iRODS/S3)

 Selecting ‘Details’ of existing File System, or clicking on ‘Add new File System’ button opens new panel, where details of the File System can be set.

-file system add panel
+"add file system" panel

 Each File System is a set of a following settings:

-1. Name – that’s the label for the File System that will be displayed to the users
+2. Name – that’s the label for the File System that will be displayed to the users

-3. Status – whether system is enabled and users can use it
+4. Status – whether system is enabled and users can use it

 a) username/password – user is asked for external system credentials on their first connection to the file system in current session

-SFTP File System specific options
+SFTP File System configuration

 When configuring SFTP File System you’ll see additional input field for SFTP server public key.